 Protect those Paws & Pads

-For a sled dog, healthy feet are important ingredients for winning the race.
-The cold weather of winter and rough surfaces cause issues with cracked and peeling pads on the feet.
-There is also more irritation of the pad/skin interface where peeling starts.
-Both of these hurt and will cause dogs to be lame or limp hard on rocky surfaces.
+For the dog, healthy feet are important to their well being.
+Cold weather and rough surfaces cause issues with peeling pads and cracks and fissures between the toes.
+These fissures and cracks hurt and will cause dogs to be lame or limp hard on rocky surfaces.

-, will increase the joint fluid, easing fatigue and trauma.
-The result of both is a pad and joint system that will give to the concussion trauma of running.
-Pain-free running will keep the athlete placing their feet correctly, which decreases the wear on their joints.
-Aggressive hunting or racing is the result.
-This is especially helpful for sled dogs, older hunting dogs and rough terrain hunting dogs.
-Glucosamine and chondroitin need 30 days to get the full benefit, so start early enough that they can benefit from the protection.
+is used to increase the joint fluid, easing fatigue and trauma.
+Decreasing fatigue allows correct pad and joint system placement improving absorption of the concussion and trauma of running.
+Pain-free running will keep the athlete placing their feet flat and correctly on the pad.
+Limping wears the pad edges or rolls pad off of tissue causing more pain.
+Glucosamine and chondroitin need 30 days to fully effect, so start early enough that they can benefit from the protection.
 Prevention from the inside out is also important - use fatty acids

-By keeping your dog's paw pads protected, you can ensure your dogs stay active throughout the winter months - and that's a win for both owner and athlete!
+Getting ahead of the soreness before it hurts performance help athletes resume normal activity, whether it is aggressive hunting or jogging with their owner.
+By keeping your dogs' feet and pads protected, you can ensure your dogs comfort throughout the winter months - and that's a win for both owner and athlete!

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.

 Return to Articles